peter-gergely-horvath/commandmosaic/README.md

 ## Command Pattern within a Spring Boot application

 The library provides out-of-the-box support for Spring Boot.
-You can get the libary to automatically initialize by Spring Boot and develop your commands as Spring Beans, with the rich set of functionality offered by Spring, like transaction support, automatic dependency injection through Spring's `@Autowired` annotation etc.
+You can get the library to automatically initialize by Spring Boot and develop your commands as Spring Beans, with the rich set of functionality offered by Spring, like transaction support, automatic dependency injection through Spring's `@Autowired` annotation etc.